bashup/mdsh/README.md

 Notice that both forms of command blocks can contain arbitrary bash code, including pipes, substitutions, etc.  Command blocks also override normal language function lookups, so no  `mdsh-after-X` , `mdsh-lang-X`, or `mdsh-compile-X` functions are looked up or executed for command blocks.

+## Tips and Techniques

 ### Literate Testing

-Documents created with mdsh can be tested using the [cram](https://bitheap.org/cram/) functional testing tool.
+Documents created with mdsh can include example shell sessions that are tested using the [cram](https://bitheap.org/cram/) functional testing tool.
 Just set cram's indent level to 4 and use 4-space indented blocks for your cram-tested examples, optionally wrapped in `~~~` fenced code blocks like this:

 ~~~~shell
     $ echo "hello world!"